-- This lavender Earl Grey cookie recipe is a fun, new take on a classic cookie recipe.
+These lavender Earl Grey cookies are a fun, new take on a classic cookie recipe.

 I’ll be honest with you guys; as much as I love the chewy, buttery texture of simple sugar cookies, I’m always looking for ways to switch up their flavors.
 This is why I love Amy’s recipe SO much.
 The addition of both lavender and Earl Grey tea just brings so much new flavor to such a classic recipe.

-- Although this lavender Earl Grey cookie recipe is elevated, it still uses accessible ingredients.
+Although the cookie flavors sound fancy, the recipe still uses accessible ingredients.

 Most folks already have Earl Grey tea in their cupboard.
 And even if you’re not a tea drinking household, Earl Grey tea is still easily sourced and readily available in most major grocery stores.

-That being said, lavender can be tricky to source, especially during these critical times.
+That being said, lavender can be tricky to source.
 Be sure to check out my tips below on how to source culinary lavender, or eliminate it from the recipe completely.